-Health and Wellbeing Collection
+Our Health and Well-Being Collection

-The Leisure Library at DRI contains a Health & Wellbeing Collection available for both staff and patients.
-This collection contains books on health conditions, mental health issues, diet, exercise and general wellbeing for both adults and children and is provided as part of our partnership with Doncaster Libraries.
+The Leisure Library at DRI contains a Health & Well-Being Collection available for staff and patients.
+We have books on health conditions, mental health issues, diet, exercise and general well-being for both adults and children and is provided in partnership with Doncaster Libraries.

-Search the Doncaster Libraries catalogue for more health and wellbeing titles, any of which we can request for you.
+Search the Doncaster Libraries catalogue for more health and well-being titles, any of which we can request for you.

 It is well documented that reading has a calming effect and is known to reduce stress levels.
 Why not come and see what we have available?

 As well as fiction, we stock books on exercise, healthy eating and cooking, plus relaxing hobbies such as gardening and crafts.

 The Leisure Library is also a good place to just come and relax – or why not try a jigsaw or some adult colouring – it’s a great stress-buster!